mvysny/vok-orm/README.md

 > **Note:** for all slightly more complex queries it's a good practice to simply use the Sql2o API - we will simply pass in the SQL command as a String to Sql2o.

 As you can see, you can use the Sql2o connection yourself, to execute any kind of SELECT/UPDATE/INSERT/DELETE statements as you like.
-For example you can define finder or computation methods into the Review companion object:
+For example you can define static finder or computation method into the `Review` companion object:

 ```kotlin
     companion object : Dao<Review> {